Which city is cheaper, Amsterdam or The Hague?

 Let's take a look at the differences and similarities between Amsterdam and The Hague.
 Then, you can decide for yourself which place is better for your next trip.

-The food selection at local restaurants is excellent in The Hague.
+Eating is part of the travel experience when you visit The Hague.
 The city has a diverse population and the large number of ethnic restaurants reflects that.

-Whether you like big venues or smaller artists, The Hague has diverse options.
+The Hague has become a hotbed of musicians and artists.
 There's an active music scene here and the city actually played an active role in the development and popularity of electronic music.

-Shoppers can find a variety of stores in both The Hague and Amsterdam.
+Shoppers can find a variety of excellent stores in both The Hague and Amsterdam.

 Shopping is a popular activity when visiting The Hague.
 There's a dynamic shopping scene with indoor malls, outdoor markets, and a number of neighborhoods that have shops that sell eclectic items.